 104 Center for the Humanities, Bixler

 The Writing Studio welcomes students who are writing papers for courses in any discipline.
 Writing Assistants (WAs) represent a variety of majors & minors and core courses; each WA posts a list of his or her courses and professors so a student can sign up for an appointment with the WA who is the best voice-of-experience for that course and writing assignment.
-Appointments must be made 24 hours in advance by signing for a time on a WA’s schedule; the Studio’s door is open 8 a.m.-9 p.m.
-Monday-Thursday; 8 a.m.-4 p.m.
+Appointments must be made 24 hours in advance by signing for a time on a WA’s schedule; the Studio’s door is open from 10 a.m. to 9 p.m.
+Monday through Thursday and from 10 a.m. to 4 p.m.
 Friday.
-Appointments cannot be made by telephone or by e-mail.
+Sorry, appointments cannot be made by telephone or email.

 Contact the following Writing Assistants for help:

 Hello!
 My name is Alyanna Tuttle and I am a current junior here at AU.
 I am majoring in Integrated Language Arts with a minor in Online Teaching and Instructional Technology.
 I plan on becoming a high school English teacher after I graduate in 2017.
 I love to read, it is definitely one of my passions.
 I also love to paint, craft, and sing/play music.
 I have a dog named Buddy and I think he is the cutest dog on the face of the Earth!